SEA - SAN

 The average price of all round-trip flights from Seattle to San Diego clicked on KAYAK for each day over the last 12 months.

 When flying from Seattle to San Diego, you should consider leaving on a Tuesday and avoid Sundays if you are looking for the best rates.
-For your return to Seattle, you’ll find the best rates on Fridays and the most expensive ones on Mondays.
+For your return to Seattle, you’ll find the best rates on Thursdays and the most expensive ones on Mondays.

 What is the cheapest month to fly from Seattle to San Diego?